Ayan Kumar Bhunia

 BibTex

-The recent focus on Fine-Grained Sketch-Based Image Retrieval (FG-SBIR) has shifted towards
+The recent focus on Fine-Grained Sketch-Based Image Retrieval (FG-SBIR) has shifted

 generalising a model to new categories without any training data from them.
 In real-world